 Nutrition and dietitian degree programs, from introductory to terminal, coalesce around courses in physiology, biology, chemistry and pharmacology, along with extensive hands-on experience in the field.
 While the title of "Registered Dietitian" is legally protected and owned by the Commission on Dietetic Registration (CDR), the credentialing agency of the American Dietetic Association (ADA), employment as a nonregistered dietetic or nutritionist does not necessarily require a specific degree in nutrition or dietetics.

-According to the U.S. Bureau of Labor Statistics, many nutritionists and dietitians have earned a degree in nutrition science or dietetics, but employment is available for individuals with a degree a related field.
+According to the U.S. Bureau of Labor Statistics, many nutritionists and dietitians have earned a degree in nutrition science or dietetics.
 O*Net Online reports (onet.gov, 2012) that 32 percent of practicing dietitians and nutritionists surveyed responded that a bachelor's degree was required for employment and 60 percent said a master's degree in nutritional science was required.

 Although receiving an associate degree in nutrition and dietetics may afford one the opportunity to work in the field under a RD, the requirements for credentialing, and as with many states, licensure, include earning at least a bachelor's degree and taking the required didactic coursework.
 For someone who already has a bachelor's degree, earning an additional associate degree may be one way to accumulate the required courses.
 It is strongly recommended, however, that you check with the CDR first to verify that additional schooling will not be required.